Hypro Renovation – CIDB-Certified – KL & Selangor

 Key takeaway – Match the ceiling to the room's job: gypsum board for beauty, PVC for moisture, suspended grids for serviceability.
 Mix them in one project where it makes sense.

-Service Areas: Kuala Lumpur, Selangor & the Klang Valley
+Plaster Ceiling Service Areas: Kuala Lumpur, Selangor & the Klang Valley

 For selected commercial projects such as factories, hotel works and chain outlets, we travel beyond the Klang Valley too.
 Malaysia-wide coverage is quoted case by case.
 WhatsApp us your location and floor area to check.
+For a plaster ceiling Malaysia homeowners can trust, and one of the few ceiling contractors in the Klang Valley with its own full-time crew, this is the plaster ceiling contractor to call.

 A plaster ceiling is the highest-impact, lowest-regret upgrade in most Malaysian renovations.
 It hides the services, carries the lighting design and finishes the room.
 Prices are predictable once the design is set, and most homes finish within a week.
 The only real risk is workmanship.
 That's why a specialist with its own CIDB-certified crew beats a general renovator passing the job to the cheapest sub.